Upstate New York is home to the incredible Niagara Falls and the vibrant city of Buffalo, both attractions brimming with possibility

 While many unacquainted with Buffalo often associate the city with frigid phrases like “extreme snowfall” and “alarmingly icy roads,” they are overlooking the fact Buffalo is an outdoor haven during its warmer months, featuring a multitude of open-air activities.

-Groups looking to pay a visit to the second largest city in the state of New York will not only find a healthy array of buffalo wings to consume, they will also have an abundance of chances to burn off some of those wings’ calories.
+Groups looking to pay a visit to the second largest city in the state of New York will not only find a healthy array of buffalo wings to consume, they will also have an abundance of chances to work off the big meal.
 Here are a few invigorating spots your group can embrace during your next trip to The Nickel City.

 The Buffalo and Erie County Botanical Gardens opened in 1900 and is a National Historic Site, covering 11.57 acres.
 More than 100,000 people visit annually to revel in the gardens’ living plant collection that includes both indoor and outdoor gardens.
 Among the indoor gardens’ highlights are the Palm Dome, a 67-foot-tall structure filled with a diverse collection of palms and tropical fruit trees that originate from exotic locales around the world.
 The outdoor gardens, which generally flourish from March to October, feature thousands of spring bulbs and a masterful collection of annuals, perennials and shrubs.